AI SQL Tuner

 Here are some of the key findings the AI identified in that report:

-Critical: No DBCC CHECKDB History The health check discovered that six user databases had no valid CHECKDB history — the reported dates showed January 1, 1900, meaning integrity checks had effectively never been run.
-This is the highest operational risk because undetected corruption can silently destroy data.
-The AI flagged this as the number one priority with “Very High” confidence.
+Critical: No DBCC CHECKDB History The health check discovered that six user databases showed January 1, 1900 as the last integrity check date, meaning CHECKDB had effectively never been run.
+One additional database was 52-plus days overdue.
+This was flagged as the top priority because undetected corruption can silently destroy data with no warning until a restore is attempted.

-Critical: Missing Backups Several databases had never received a full backup, and multiple databases configured with the FULL recovery model had no transaction log backups.
-This creates major recovery exposure — if the server fails, data loss is guaranteed.
+Critical: Missing Backups Several databases had never received a full backup, and multiple databases configured with the FULL recovery model had no transaction log backups recorded.
+The WideWorldImporters full backup was 1,335 days old.
 The report provided specific backup scripts for each affected database.

-High: Configuration Optimization Opportunities The report recommended enabling “optimize for ad hoc workloads” (a safe, server-wide improvement), backup checksum and compression defaults, and remote admin connections for emergency access.
+High: Configuration Optimization Opportunities The report recommended enabling optimize for ad hoc workloads, backup checksum default, and blocked process threshold for troubleshooting.
 Each recommendation included the exact sp_configure commands to run.

-Start here.
 The executive summary provides a plain-language assessment of your server’s overall health, the primary concerns, the immediate bottleneck, and a confidence rating.
-This tells you at a glance whether your server needs urgent attention or is generally healthy.
+A health dashboard immediately below the summary shows color-coded status for patch currency, CHECKDB coverage, backup readiness, memory pressure, and concurrency at a glance.

 Every recommendation is classified as Critical, High, Medium, or Low priority.
 Critical items represent immediate risk to data integrity or availability (like missing CHECKDB or backups).
 High items are performance or security improvements that should be addressed soon.
 Medium and Low items are optimizations to schedule during your next maintenance window.